 VLAN Configuration in Cisco Switches

-In the previous article, we have discussed the normal and extended-range VLANs.
-Normal range VLAN configuration is stored in vlan.dat file, which is located in flash memory on the switch.
+In the previous article, we discussed normal and extended-range VLANs.
+Normal-range VLAN configuration is stored in the vlan.dat file, which is located in the switch’s flash memory.
 Flash memory does not need the copy running-config startup-config or write command.

-But, other details are usually configured on a Cisco switch at the same time when VLANs are created; it is best to save running configuration changes to the startup configuration.
+But, other details are usually configured on a Cisco switch simultaneously when VLANs are created; it is best to save running configuration changes to the startup configuration.
 The figure below illustrates the Cisco IOS command syntax used to add a VLAN to a Cisco switch and give it a name.
 Naming each VLAN is the best practice in VLAN configuration.

 Vlan <vlan ID>